Enjoy a Lake Powell cruise as part of Caravan Tours’ all-inclusive Grand Canyon tour.

 The waters now flood Glen Canyon, which was reported to once be rich in extraordinary attributes such as 80 foot plus canyon walls, sandstone streams, and numerous Native American heritage sites.
 Natural landscapes such as arches and natural bridges were also compromised in the flooding.

-On September 13, 1963 the Glen Canyon Dam project was officially completed.
-It took an additional 17 full years for Lake Powell to reach its high water mark.
+On September 13, 1963, the Glen Canyon Dam project was officially completed.
+It took an additional 17 full years for Lake Powell to reach its high watermark.
 Water levels fluctuate to this day with seasonal changes.

-Lake Powell Boat Cruise
+Lake Powell Cruise with Caravan

 The waters that fill Glen Canyon create nearly 2,000 miles of shoreline thanks to Lake Powell’s intricate rock formations.
 This is longer than the entire west coast of the continental US!
 These shorelines allow visitors to access 96 major canyons that are only accessible via watercraft.